Carlos Tevez's legal team have confirmed they will ensure the striker "abides by the rules" with regard to his community service order.

 Tevez was sold to Juventus by Manchester City earlier this week, with the striker signing a three-year deal with the Italian giants.

-However, though he has started to fulfill the 250 hours of unpaid work he was ordered to do by Macclesfield Magistrates Court earlier this year after Tevez was found guilty of driving offenses, the vast majority are still outstanding.
+However, though he has started to fulfil the 250 hours of unpaid work he was ordered to do by Macclesfield Magistrates Court earlier this year after Tevez was found guilty of driving offences, the vast majority are still outstanding.

 Tevez's legal team are currently attempting to sort the matter out but are adamant the South American will not be flouting the law.